Amelia and Me: Plot

 It was August 1931, during the Great Depression.
 Ginny Ross, her cousin Pat Cron, and her best friend Jennie Mae Stevenson sneaked out to watch the takeoff of City of New York.
 However, the plane crashed, and Ginny was caught.

 Two days later, Jennie Mae, Llewellyn and Ginny went to search for the plane's owner's dog.
 They received the reward of a hundred dollars.
 Ginny let her papa take most of her share to pay for the store's next shipment.
 Ginny's mom forcefully took the rest for sewing supplies.
 Later that night, Ginny wrote a letter to Amelia Earhart explaining her situation.

 One day, Ginny and Jennie Mae decided to make a model of a plane's cockpit with paint and a wooden crate.
 After nearly two weeks, the model cockpit was completed, and Uncle Harry agreed to teach the girls the basics of aviation.

-Four weeks after, Ginny received a reply from Amelia Earhart.
+Four weeks later, Ginny received a reply from Amelia Earhart.
 She went to tell her papa, but found him sleeping.
 She tried to wake him, but instead, he slipped off the chair.
 The doctor came, but it was too late.
 Papa had died.

 Five months have passed since papa's funeral.
 Ginny's dad had replaced papa in running the store.
 While the kettle boiled, Ginny read Amelia's letter again.
 When the kettle whistled, Ginny left the letter on the table.
 Her mom picked it up and ripped it, then threw it into the stove.
 Ginny was told she will quit school and work full-time to keep the family together.

 Early in the morning, Ginny packed and wrote a letter to Amelia.
 She borrowed money from Llewellyn and carried it along with the reward money she snuck back from her mom.
 She went on the train to Port aux Basques.
 On the train, Ginny met papa's ghost.
 Papa encouraged her to think some more, and told her she will never be alone.

 Ginny also met Elizabeth Harris, a friendly woman whose husband recently died.
 Elizabeth told Ginny she could stay at her house while waiting for the ferry.
 Ginny felt guilty of lies, and confessed to Elizabeth that she was going to see Amelia Earhart.
 Later, she met papa again, and told him about her decision.
 Papa smiled and said he was proud of her.

 Ginny boarded the ferry early on the seventh day after the train arrived at Port aux Basques.
 After the ferry arrived at North Sydney, she took the train to Boston.
 She asked the information desk lady for directions to Amelia's address, but got robbed on the way—the lady had given her the wrong directions.

 On the way to Amelia's house, Ginny saw her other grandparents'—Mom and Pop Davis's—house.
 When she rang the bell, Mom Davis opened it and locked her in the bedroom.
 Ginny used the bedspread to escape.